🟢

 • Developers who need fine-tuning to customize model behavior on proprietary data

-• High-volume applications where GPT-4o mini's low cost makes it viable at scale
+• High-volume applications where GPT-4.1 Nano's low cost makes it viable at scale

 • Projects with existing OpenAI integrations where the ecosystem and tooling are already in place